dimadesu/srt-ingest-for-belabox/README.md

-_Note: Belabox now has it's "official" SRT ingest.
+_Note: Belabox now has its "official" SRT ingest.
 I suggest you use that one unless you have some special reason to use this unoffical one._

 # Unofficial SRT Ingest for Belabox